Free Virginia Public Records: Divorces, Marriages, Warrants

 • The subject must obtain fingerprints from a USPS location to submit electronically.

-2. The searcher can fill out the online background check information through the FBI website.
+2. The searcher can fill out the online background check information through the FBI Identity History Summary Checks.

-3. The alternative is to use a mail-in method by filling out the information form, obtaining a set of fingerprints on the standard fingerprinting card, submitting payment online or using a money order or cashier’s check, and sending the items to the following address:
+3. The alternative is to use a mail-in method by filling out the Applicant Information Form, obtaining a set of fingerprints on the standard fingerprinting card, submitting payment online or using a money order or cashier’s check, and sending the items to the following address:

 FBI CJIS Division – Summary Request